Weimax Wines & Spirits

 ROMBAUER

-Speaking of recipes, Koerner Rombauer's great aunt Irma was an author of a rather famous American cookbook, depicted to the right.
+Speaking of recipes, Koerner Rombauer's great aunt Irma was an author of a rather famous American cookbook, depicted below.

 RAMEY